 - gross costs

-- net costs.
+- net costs

 This study is welcomed and supported by the Infrastructure & Projects Authority (part of the Cabinet Office), Department for Education and Education and Skills Funding Agency and will be a valuable tool for us all to understand the real cost of building new school places across the country.
 The output of the study will also be used in future publications of the Cabinet Office Cost and Data Benchmarking Task Group.

 Effective Construction Frameworks compares construction frameworks with traditional forms of procurement (where suppliers are procured for individual projects) and considers the benefits offered by effective construction frameworks.
 It also sets out the key features of effective framework agreements.
-The details included are not necessarily exclusive to framework arrangements; the attributes can also be prerequisites in other effective construction procurement mechanisms or routes to market
+The details included are not necessarily exclusive to framework arrangements; the attributes can also be prerequisites in other effective construction procurement mechanisms or routes to market.

-Construction case studies
+Construction case studies and other resources

 Cluster working: Hampshire, Surrey, West Sussex and Reading councils used a two-stage open book process to trial cluster working on 22 individual projects with a total budget of around £119m.
 They hope to aggregate savings of 14% of the total cost by standardising on design approaches, aggregating and driving efficiency through the supply chain.
 For more information see the case study here.

 Using Procurement to tackle poverty: Birmingham City Council's Employment Action Team set out to use public procurement to address poverty through training and employment.